 The IT Support provider looks after the documentation.
 The reported issue gets resolved in minutes or hours and hopefully not days or weeks.

-This also involves routine tasks like scans, patch management, licensing details, login details, router details, isp details and all the other boring details which most people doesn’t think of until they have to.
+This also involves routine tasks like scans, patch management, licensing details, login details, router details, isp details, and all the other boring details that most people don’t think of until they have to.

-A very high level network plan is created which will clearly identify the devices in the network, how they are all connected and provide a bird’s-eye view.
+A very high-level network plan is created which will identify the devices in the network, and how they are all connected, and provide a bird’s-eye view.
 This will also be very handy if you need to switch providers.

 This is usually the bare minimum type of support we recommend for a business where IT plays a vital role.

 This way your team members can always reach out and seek help when they need it and an engineer can start to assist within minutes.

 Providing the option for the team members to reach out to the IT Help desk is now more important than ever as we want team members to harness the power of technology and not blame technology for their not being able to perform.